Yad La-Shiryon: Tank on the tower

 The most famous sight at Yad La-Shiryon is most likely that of a tank on top of a tower, which serves as the museum's logo.
 In 1979, by decision of late Major General (Ret.)
 Moshe Peled, the tank was hoisted on top of a tower on the site, which was originally used as a water tower.
 The tank that was chosen is an American M4 Sherman, one of the first tanks that fought in the service of the Israel Defense Forces.
 Since the water tower was only designed to support 25 tons and the tank weighed 34 tons, both the engine and transmission gears had to be removed.

 Tank collection

 Yad La-shiryon is famous worldwide for its unique and diverse collection of tanks and armored vehicles.
 There are over a hundred different vehicles in the collection.

-Some of the tanks and military vehicles included are:
+Here are some of the tanks and military vehicles on display.
+Variants are usually listed under the original country of origin.